MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-network-topology-and-connectivity.md

 - **Hybrid integration** for connectivity between on-premises, multicloud, and edge environments, and global users.
 For more information, see [Enterprise-scale support for hybrid and multicloud](../hybrid/enterprise-scale-landing-zone.md).
 - **Performance and reliability at scale** for a consistent, low-latency experience, and scalability for workloads.
-- **Zero-trust–based network security** to help secure network perimeter and traffic flows.
+- **Zero-trust–based network security** to help secure network perimeters and traffic flows.
 For more information, see [Network security strategies on Azure](/azure/architecture/framework/security/design-network).
 - **Extensibility** for easily expanding a network footprint without design rework.

 ## Networking components and concepts